Virtual tours for real estate are becoming more and more popular. But this is not just a trend.

-This is also confirmed by the stats from the beginning of this article.
+The stats from the beginning of this article also confirms this.

 Many still don’t use them to their full potential to increase sales conversions.

-And depending on your individual real estate business situation, it can be worthwhile to either contract a 36- degree photography service provider to do them for you or do them for yourself with your own equipment.
+And depending on your real estate business situation, it can be worthwhile to contract a 360-degree photography service provider to do them for you or do them yourself with your equipment.

-And in passing, you also adapt to situations in which people more and more try or need to avoid physical property showings.
+And in passing, you also adapt to situations where people may want to avoid physical property showings.